-FY2023 CoC Application Page 9 09/25/2023 .
-5
+FY2023 CoC Application Page 9 09/19/2023 1 9

 1C-3.
 Ensuring Families are not Separated.
 NOFO Section V.B.1.c.

-Select yes or no in the chart below to indicate how your CoC ensures emergency shelter, transitional housing, and permanent housing (PSH and RRH) do not deny admission or separate family members regardless of each family member's self-reported sexual orientation and gender identity:

-Conducted mandatory training for all CoC- and ESG-funded service providers to ensure families are not separated.
-Yes 2.
-Conducted optional training for all CoC- and ESG-funded service providers to ensure families are not separated.
-Yes 3.
-Worked with ESG recipient(s) to adopt uniform anti-discrimination policies for all subrecipients.
+Select yes or no in the chart below to indicate how your CoC ensures emergency sh transitional housing, and permanent housing (PSH and RRH) do not deny admissior family members regardless of each family member's self-reported sexual orientation identity: elter, nor separate and gender Conducted mandatory separated. training for all CoC- and ESG-funded service providers to ensure families are not Yes Conducted optional traiseparated. ning for all CoC- and ESG-funded service providers to ensure families are not Yes 3.
+Worked with ESG recip eient(s) to adopt uniform anti-discrimination policies for all subrecipients.
 Yes 4.
+Worked with ESG recip area that might be out compliance.
 Worked with ESG recipient(s) to identify both CoC- and ESG-funded facilities within your CoC's geographic area that might be out of compliance and took steps to work directly with those facilities to bring them into compliance.
-Yes 5.
-Sought assistance from HUD by submitting questions or requesting technical assistance to resolve noncompliance by service providers.
-Yes
+5. Sought assistance from HUD by submitting questions or requesting technical assistance to resolve noncompliance by service providers.
+Yes CoC Collaboration Related to Children and Youth-SEAs, LEAs, School Districts.
+10-4.
+NOEO Section V.P.1 d

 1C-4.
-CoC Collaboration Related to Children Youth-SEAs, LEAs, School Districts.
+CoC Collaboration Related to Children and Youth-SEAs, LEAs, School Districts.
 NOFO Section V.B.1.d.